 1. Raises Vitamin D Levels + Boosts Immune function

-Brief, daily exposure to the sun ‘s UVB rays on about 1/3 of the body provides 80% of the vitamin D we need each day.
+Brief, daily exposure to the sun ‘s UVB rays on about 1/3 of the body provides 80% of the vitamin D we need.
 Exact time depends on your skin type, latitude, and other factors, but averages 5-30 minutes per day (less for lighter skinned individuals, more for darker).
 What’s more, world renowned Vitamin D expert Dr. Michael Holick points out that vitamin D made in the skin (via sun exposure) lasts at least twice as long in the blood as vitamin D from the diet (1, 2).

 Vitamin D strengthens your immune system and reduces risk of heart disease, cancer, autoimmune diseases, and more.
 (6, 7).
 Having adequate vitamin D levels also appears reduces risk for non-melanoma skin cancers by as much as 47% according to one study, though more study is needed to confirm this.
 (9)